Ben883/Keysight_MATLAB/README.md

 ## Connecting to Your Instruments

 When the program first launches, it will pull all of your VISAs from Keysight Connection Expert.
 Once you select the instruments you want to use, press the `Connect to Instruments` button.
+Once you are succesfully connected, the light in the bottom right corner of the GUI will turn green.

 ## Connecting to VSA